Entangled subspaces and generic local state discrimination with pre-shared entanglement: Preliminaries

-In this section, we describe in more detail the Grassmannian as a projective variety and probability space, and review several results that we will use to prove our characterization of generic/general LUSD with a resource state.
-Namely, a general (generic) set of $n$ states spans a general (generic) projective $n-1$ plane, and a general (generic) projective $n-1$ plane is spanned by a general (generic) set of $n$ states.
-In addition, we observe that the bijection ${\Gr(n-1,\proj^d)\cong \Gr(d-n,\proj^d)}$, which sends a subspace to its orthogonal complement, defines an isomorphism of projective varieties and probability spaces.
+In the remainder of this subsection, we review two facts that we will use to prove our characterization of generic LUSD with a resource state.
+First, a generic $n$-tuple of states spans a generic projective $(n-1)$-plane, and vice versa (Fact~\ref{fact:generic}).
+Second, the bijection ${\Gr(n-1,\proj^d)\cong \Gr(d-n,\proj^d)}$, which sends a subspace to its orthogonal complement, defines an isomorphism of projective varieties (Fact~\ref{fact:ortho}).
+We defer the proofs of these facts to Appendix~\ref{app:proofs}.

-We first describe a canonical bijection between the Grassmannian $\setft{Gr}(n-1,\proj \V)$ of decomposable elements of $\proj({\bigwedge}^n \V)$ and the set of projective $n-1$ planes in $\proj \V$, hence endowing this set with the structure of a projective variety.
-Consider the map